dukeofam/initialServerSetup/README.md

 Edge Cases: Test the script with different Linux distributions, configurations, and edge cases to ensure it behaves as expected in various scenarios.

+* TO BE ADDED *

+NEW FUNCTIONS
+FIXES
+OPTIMIZATIONS